 What’s the difference between a Healthcare TV and a normal TV?

 Whilst healthcare TVs often share the same picture engines, display technology and chassis design as their domestic equivalents, they are manufactured with embedded firmware, specifically designed for use in a healthcare (or public) environment.

-This firmware provides numerous operational efficiencies, and enhances the guest experience via a number of hotel-specific features – for a more comprehensive overview, watch the below video.
+This firmware provides numerous operational efficiencies, and enhances the patient experience via a number of hotel-specific features – for a more comprehensive overview, watch the below video.
 It was made with hotel TVs in mind, but note that these share characteristics with their healthcare equivalents: